Build a just, sustainable, and local economy. Be a Force for Change

 We live in a time of endless war and climate emergency.
 Investing in the military industrial complex is the wrong priority.
 We don't need multi-national companies like Raytheon's Pratt & Whitney in WNC.
 Instead, we need to work toward a just, local, and life-sustaining future.

-Read or Watch and Learn
+Read, Watch and Learn

 “Honk for Humane Jobs” – by Taylor Barnes